Multiple Sclerosis

 Understanding Multiple Sclerosis and its Prognosis

-Almost one million people in the United States live with multiple sclerosis (MS).
+Almost one million people in the United States live with stem cell therapy for multiple sclerosis (MS).
 MS is a chronic neurological condition affecting the nerve fibers in the central nervous system.
-Receiving a diagnosis of multiple sclerosis is difficult, and it can be even tougher to really understand what that prognosis means in terms of your quality of…
+Receiving a diagnosis of multiple sclerosis is difficult, and it can be even tougher to really understand what that prognosis means in terms…

 Five Things You Should Know About Multiple Sclerosis

-Multiple sclerosis is one of the most common neurological conditions in the world, but it is still not widely understood by many people.
+stem cell therapy for multiple sclerosis is one of the most common neurological conditions in the world, but it is still not widely understood by many people.
 While you have likely heard of multiple sclerosis, or MS, you may not be familiar with what it is, how it occurs, and the symptoms it causes.
-Understanding MS is important, as…
+Understanding…

 Multiple sclerosis (MS) is a progressive auto-immune disease that affects the central nervous system (CNS).
 Currently, it is estimated that nearly 2 million people worldwide are affected by MS. Characterized by the body attacking the myelin (the protective sheath that covers the nerve fibers), MS causes communication issues between the brain and the rest of…